jmtayloruk/fast-light-field/README.md

 imagecodecs: `imagecodecs/opj_color.c:45:22: fatal error: openjpeg.h: No such file or directory`.
 Solution is to manually run something like `python3 -m pip install --user tifffile==2019.7.2` to install an older version of tifffile.

-matplotlib/pillow: if you get an error saying libjpeg not installed, then either install it or comment out the matplotlib line in `requirements_minimum.txt`.
+matplotlib/pillow: if you get an error saying libjpeg not installed, then either install it or comment out the matplotlib line in `requirements.txt`.
 The core fast-light-field code will still work, you just won't be able to run any of the auxiliary jupyter notebooks that generate plots.

+If you encounter any incompatibility issues, you could try installing in a virtual environment using one of the `requirements_exact_***.txt` in place of `requirements.txt`.
+Those files list specific combinations of module versions that I know work (at least for a particular version of python).
+These version numbers will over time become outdated, but for future-proofing these are combinations that I know should work.

 After running these manual fixes, rerun the “install dependencies” command from the original install instructions (above) and hopefully it will succeed.

+### Troubleshooting - cupy module
+Unfortunately cupy seems rather fiddly to install.
+We have found that the following helps get past errors:
+```
+python3 -m pip install --user wheel
+python3 -m pip install --user cupy==8.2.0
+```

+### Troubleshooting - errors on launch

 Runtime error: `No module named xxx`.
 Are you running in a virtual environment?
 If so, you probably forgot to remote the `--user` flag from one of the commands you ran.

 Runtime error: `Symbol not found: _aligned_alloc`.
-This seems to happen if pyfftw is already installed.
+This seems to happen (on Mac OS?) if pyfftw is already installed.
 Solution is to install fast-light-field in a virtual environment, without pyfftw.
 Drop me an email if you are not sure what this means.

 I have occasionally seen problems where skimage crashes when called from our code.
 I do not understand the root cause of that, but I think I fixed it by reinstalling skimage.

-### Troubleshooting - cupy module
-Unfortunately cupy seems rather fiddly to install.
-We have found that the following helps get past errors:
-```
-    python3 -m pip install --user wheel
-    python3 -m pip install --user cupy==8.2.0
-```
+If you encounter any errors not listed here, please don't hesitate to get in touch with me by email for help!

 ## Deconvolving light field images